-Hardware/software co-design.
-A number of co-design techniques [6, 25, 31, 1, 29, 34, 28, 13]-that can be viewed as search-based software engineering techniques-examine the problem of partitioning system functionality into hardware and software.
-These approaches use a number of search techniques such as heuristic search techniques [34, 31], PSO [28, 13], Genetic Algorithms [1, 29], and Clustering Algorithms [6].
+Hardware/software partitioning.
+A number of co-design techniques [6, 22, 26]-that can be viewed as search-based software engineering techniques-examine the problem of partitioning system functionality into hardware and software.
+These approaches use a number of search techniques ranging from binary constraint search to dynamic programming.
 In the partitioning problem, a system's required operations are grouped into tasks or functions, which are then implemented in either hardware or software.
 The goal is to correctly partition the tasks into hardware and software to meet a predefined performance goal.
 Some tasks may operate with higher performance if the functionality is placed on the hardware rather than on software.
 The performance of the system is thus determined by the location and placement of tasks in hardware versus software.